dethstrobe/theDenverNexus/apps/test2doc-docs/src/pages/tutorial/1-setup.md

 - Understand the project structure and key files.
 - Set up styling tools like TailwindCSS and shadcn/ui.
 - Get your development server running and see your first working page.
+- Have e2e testing with playwright
+- Document functionality of the web app for Docusaurus